carolynlangton/check-assignments/README.md

 ### Tasks
 Task objects are specified within the `tasks` array within the root.
-* `id` (required) is the key to persist the progress for the task.
-Must be unique within an assignment.
 * `description` (required) is the description shown to the user.
 * `checkable` (optional - defaults to `true`) specifies if the task should be check-able.
 * `progressPoints` (optional - defaults to `1`) specifies the weight of the task within the progress for the assignment.